A COLLECTIVE EFFORT TO SLOW THE TRANSMISSION OF THE VIRUS

 Hiking trails remain accessible, both at the centre écologique Fernand-Seguin and on the île Saint-Bernard (Tertre de l'île and refuge faunique Marguerite D'Youville).
 The principle of "first come, first in" applies to everyone for access to sites.
 Unfortunately, you may be denied access if the parking lot is full.
 A word of advice: arrive early to take advantage of it, favor visits during the week and favor active transportation

-Onl’île Saint-Bernard, the is open for access to the wildlife refuge and for toilets (access to a limited number of people at a time).
-The Café de l’îleis also open from 9 a.m. to 5 p.m. for take out orders.
+On Île Saint-Bernard, the Pavillon de l’île is open to provide access to the wildlife sanctuary and bathrooms (only a limited number of people will be allowed at one time).
+Café de l'île is also open monday to thursday 9 a.m. to 5 p.m. and friday to sunday 9 a.m. to 7 p.m. for take out orders.

 At the centre écologique Fernand-Seguin, the reception chalet is open to access the toilets (access to a limited number of people at a time).